 In addition the President shall have the general powers and duties of supervision and management usually vested in the president of a corporation and shall make a full report of the year’s work to the members of the Band at the annual meeting.

-- Section 5: Duties of the SecretaryThe Secretary shall:
+Section 7: Duties of the Secretary

-- Carry out other duties as prescribed by the Board or the President
+- Carry out other duties as prescribed by the Board or the President.

-- Section 6: Duties of the TreasurerThe Treasurer shall:
+Section 8: Duties of the Treasurer

-- Collect and, under the direction of the Board, disburse funds of the Band
+- Collect and, under the direction of the Board, disburse funds of the Band.

-- Maintain a full and accurate account of receipts and disbursements in books belonging to the Band which shall be open to the inspection of any member with two weeks written notice
+- Maintain a full and accurate account of receipts and disbursements in books belonging to the Band which shall be open to the inspection of any member with two weeks written notice.

-Article V: Meetings of the Band
+Meetings of the Band

-The annual meeting shall be held during the months of March or April each year upon such day as designated by the President.
+The annual meeting shall be held during the months of March, April, or May each year upon such day as designated by the President.
 The annual meeting may be held during a regularly scheduled rehearsal.
 The purpose of the annual meeting shall be to elect Board Members, to hear reports from the President and Treasurer, and to conduct any other business necessary for the Band to continue operation.

-Special meetings of the Band may be held from time to time on the call of the President, Secretary, or any 4 members of the Board, or any 25 members or 20% of the active members (whichever is less) of the Band.
+Special meetings of the Band may be held from time to time on the call of the President, Secretary, or any 4 members of the Board, or any 25 members or 20% of the current members (whichever is less) of the Band.
 Such meetings will be held when the calling parties see a need for decisions that cannot wait until the annual meeting.

 Informal consultations allowing the Board Members to inform the Band of coming activities and/or to get guidance from the membership through informal comments and straw polls may be held at rehearsals as seems appropriate without the notice required for a formal meeting.

-In the transaction of any business at any formal meeting of the Band, a majority vote of the active members shall decide the issue provided that a quorum (see Article V section 4) is present.
-Voting by proxy shall not be permitted.
+In the transaction of any business at any formal meeting of the Band, a majority vote of the current members present shall decide the issue provided that a quorum (see Article V section 4) is present.
+Voting can be held electronically, via paper ballot, voice vote, or

-At any meeting of the Band, fifty percent (50%) of the current active membership in attendance shall constitute a quorum.
+At any meeting of the Band, fifty percent (50%) of the current membership in attendance shall constitute a quorum.

 The Board shall engage a Conductor to direct the artistic activities of the Band.
 The Conductor shall be an independent contractor and shall not be personally liable to any extent whatsoever for obligations of this corporation.

-- shall be appointed for a term on one Band year (August through July) which may be renewed at the discretion of the Board.
+- shall be appointed for a term on one Band year (August through July) which may be renewed at the discretion of the Board;

-- shall have no administrative functions except as expressly delegated by the Board
+- shall have no administrative functions except as expressly delegated by the Board;

 - shall have independent control of artistic decisions and